epfl-si/amm/README.rst

 Create a .env file on the project's root with the following variables :

 #.
-ACCRED_PASSWORD: The password to access to accred webservices
+ACCRED_PASSWORD: accred webservice password
 #.
-CACHE_REDIS_LOCATION: The django-cache connection string for the redis driver (depends on client selected)
+AMM_MYSQL_DOMAIN: suffix to add to stack name to obtain FQDN access to the DB
 #.
-CACHE_REDIS_CLIENT_CLASS: The django-cache client class to use for the redis driver (for standalone redis use: "django_redis.client.DefaultClient" )
+AMM_AUTHENTICATOR_CLASS: class to use for the authentication, currently only 'ldap' is supported
 #.
-SECRET_KEY: django secret key
+CACHE_REDIS_LOCATION: django-cache connection string for the redis driver (depends on client selected)
 #.
-LDAP_USER_SEARCH_ATTR: the LDAP user search attribute
+CACHE_REDIS_CLIENT_CLASS: django-cache client class to use for the redis driver (for standalone redis use: "django_redis.client.DefaultClient" )
 #.
-LDAP_BASE_DN: The BaseDN for ldap user search
+DJANGO_HOST: value to accept as Host header in HTTP requests
 #.
-LDAP_SERVER: The LDAP server to bind to
+DJANGO_WORKER_COUNT: number of worker processes
 #.
-LDAP_SERVER_FOR_SEARCH: The LDAP server for search
+DJANGO_SETTINGS_MODULE: Django configuration module to use, currently only 'config.settings.local' for local testing and 'config.settings.base' for production are supported
 #.
-LDAP_USE_SSL: Whether to use 'ldaps' or 'ldap' (no support for starttls), use 'ldaps' only if set to 'true' any other value is false
+DJANGO_DEBUG: debug mode for Django "True" enables it, anything else disables it.
 #.
-RANCHER_ENVIRONMENT_ID: the rancher environment id where amm will deploy stacks
+SECRET_KEY: Django secret key
 #.
-AMM_AUTHENTICATOR_CLASS: The authentication class to use, currently only 'ldap' is supported
+LDAP_USER_SEARCH_ATTR: the LDAP user search attribute
 #.
-DJANGO_HOST: the value to accept as Host header in HTTP requests
+LDAP_SERVER: The LDAP server to bind to
 #.
-DJANGO_WORKER_COUNT: the number of worker processes
+LDAP_SERVER_FOR_SEARCH: The LDAP server for search
 #.
-DJANGO_SETTINGS_MODULE: the django configuration module to use, currently only 'config.settings.local' for local testing and 'config.settings.base' for production are supported
+LDAP_BASE_DN: The BaseDN for ldap user search
 #.
-RANCHER_API_URL: the base URL to access the Rancher API
+LDAP_USE_SSL: Whether to use 'ldaps' or 'ldap' (no support for starttls), use 'ldaps' only if set to 'true' any other value is false
 #.
-RANCHER_VERIFY_CERTIFICATE: if true the Rancher SSL certificate will be verified
+RANCHER_API_URL: the Rancher API url
 #.
 RANCHER_ACCESS_KEY: the Rancher API access key
 #.
 RANCHER_SECRET_KEY: the Rancher API secret key
 #.
-AMM_MYSQL_DOMAIN: Suffix to add to stack name to obtain FQDN access to the DB
+RANCHER_ENVIRONMENT_ID: the Rancher environment id
 #.
-DJANGO_DEBUG: Set the debug mode of django "True" enables it, anything else disables it.
+RANCHER_VERIFY_CERTIFICATE: if true the Rancher SSL certificate will be verified

 For the tests to pass, some more variables need to be assigned: